chaunm/node-actors-prototype/actors/physical/camera.md

 ```

 **response**
-Upon finishing these requests, it should send a response to the sender's 'response' mailbox:
+Upon finishing these requests, it should send a response to the sender's 'response' endpoint:
 ```js
 {
   header: { // added by our broker